restic/restic/doc/030_preparing_a_new_repo.rst

 ##########################

 The place where your backups will be saved at is called a "repository".
 This chapter explains how to create ("init") such a repository.
+The repository can be stored locally, or on some remote server or service.
+We'll first cover using a local repository, the remaining sections of this chapter cover all the other options.
+You can skip to the next chapter once you've read the relevant section here.

 Local
 *****

-In order to create a repository at ``/tmp/backup``, run the following command and enter the same password twice:
+In order to create a repository at ``/srv/restic-repo``, run the following command and enter the same password twice:

 .. code-block:: console

-    $ restic init --repo /tmp/backup
+    $ restic init --repo /srv/restic-repo
     enter password for new backend:
     enter password again:
-    created restic backend 085b3c76b9 at /tmp/backup
+    created restic backend 085b3c76b9 at /srv/restic-repo
     Please note that knowledge of your password is required to access the repository.
     Losing your password means that your data is irrecoverably lost.